pmonj9841/Summarizing-Clothes-Data/README.md

-## How many clothes have been sold in each site?
+## How many clothes have been sold on each site?
 ```python
 # Make the values from the same sites identical
 for index, a in enumerate(data['Site']):